misrab/archive.misrab.github.io/_drafts/ephemeral.md

 ---
-title: Knowledge & Discovery
+title: On Ephemerality & Knowledge
 layout: blog
-date: 2015-10-28
+date: 2016-06-01
 excerpt: |
-  A thought on the novelty of learning
+  How can knowledge and achievement be viewed through the lens of stocks and flows?
 ---